-Making your own hairbows?
-Here’s how to make a ribbon lined alligator clip that won’t slip out of your daughter’s fine hair!
+Are you making your own hair bows?
+Here’s how to make a ribbon-lined alligator hair clip that won’t slip out of your daughter’s fine hair!

-Here are a few more bow tutorials you might find helpful – 10 Hair Bow Tutorials, Spider Hair for Halloween, Polka Dot Hair Bow Holder, Top Knot Hairdo for Short Hair, and How to Organize Hair Accessories.
+Here are a few more bow tutorials you might find helpful – 10 Hair Bow Tutorials, Simple Ribbon Hair Bow, and How to Organize Hair Accessories.

 - 4 inches of ribbon, 3/8″ thick, or about the thickness of your clip.

-- Burn the edges of your ribbon.
-This will prevent fraying.
+Step 1 – Burn the edges of your ribbon.
+This will prevent it from fraying.

-- Fold the ribbon that is hanging outside of your clip over the glue you just applied.
+Step 3 – Add some glue along the top of the alligator clip and then fold over the ribbon that is hanging outside of your clip over the glue you just applied.

-- Add a dab of glue on the backside of the clip on the top only- don’t go further down than about 1 fingertip in length.
+Step 4 – Add a dab of glue on the backside of the clip on the top only.
+You don’t want to go further down than about one fingertip in length.

-- Fold the ribbon all the way around the top of the clip to the backside, covering the glue you just applied.
-The clip is now covered with ribbon!
+Step 5 – Fold the ribbon all the way around the top of the clip to the backside, covering the glue you just applied.
+The alligator clip is now covered with ribbon!

-- To make it so the clip will hold fast in fine hair, cut a small piece of felt or velcro- the fuzzy side of the velcro, not the rough part!
-Put some hot glue on it and place it inside the alligator clip on the side that is fully covered with ribbon.
+Step 6 – To make it so the clip will hold fast in fine hair, cut a small piece of felt and glue it inside the alligator clip on the side that is fully covered with ribbon.